-The fertigation technology is the possible way to improve the crop production and soil productivity for profitable farming in constrained Theri soil.
-Fertigation within the rhizosphere matches with the physiological needs of the crop viz. root development, vegetative growth, flower and fruit development.
-Scientific information on fertigation in theri land (red sand dune), especially in watermelon, is very scanty.
-Hence, the present field experiment was conducted to determine influence of organic amendments combined with inorganic fertilizers through fertigation on growth, fruit yield of watermelon and soil fertility of Theri land.
+The Fertigation technology is the possible way to improve the crop production and soil productivity for profitable farming in constrained Theri soil.
+Fertigation within the rhizosphere matches with the physiological needs of the crop viz., root development, vegetative growth, flower and fruit development.
+Scientific information on Fertigation in theri land (red sand dune), especially in watermelon, is very scanty.
+The soil management in theri was an important concept for cultivation of crops.
+Study of the role of organic amendments on yield of watermelon and soil physico-chemical properties was the main objective in this field experiment.
+Hence, the present field experiment was conducted to determine influence of organic amendments combined with inorganic fertilizers through Fertigation on growth, fruit yield of watermelon and soil fertility of Theri land.

-MATERIALS AND METHODS
+MATERIAL AND METHODS

-The experiment was conducted during kharif Kharif - winter seasons of 2016-2017 and 2017-2018 at Thirumaraiyur village, Sattankulam taluk, Thoothukudi district, Tamil Nadu.
-The sand dune ecosystem formed in isomegathermic and ustic regime from the geogenic sand deposit under a semi semi-arid climate.
-Soil The soil at the experimental site was red sandy, with organic carbon 0.12%, electrical conductivity 0.13 dS/m, neutral pH (6.66), low available N (93.7 kg ha-1), low available P (8.2 kg ha-1) and low available K (88.5 kg ha-1).
-Seeds of watermelon F1 hybrid Suprit were sown in rows of 2m width, with 60 cm plant-to-plant spacing, during the first week of November in both years.
+The experiment was conducted during kharif - winter seasons of 2016-2017 and 2017-2018 at Thirumaraiyur village, Sattankulam taluk, Thoothukudi district, Tamil Nadu.
+The sand dune ecosystem formed in iso megathermic and ustic regime from geogenic sand deposits under a semi-arid climate.
+Soil at the experimental site was red sandy, with organic carbon 0.12%, electrical conductivity 0.13 dSm-1, neutral pH (6.26), low available N (93.7 kg ha-1), low available P (8.2 kg ha-1) and low available K (88.5 kg ha-1).
+Seeds of watermelon F1 hybrid Suprit was sown in rows of 2m width, with 60 cm plant-to-plant spacing, during the first week of November in both years.
 The experiment was laid out in Factorial Randomized Block Design (FRBD) with six treatments and three replications.
-Factor as three organic amendments viz., tank silt @ 100 t ha-1, composted coir pith @ 12.5 t ha-1 and farm yard manure @ 20 t ha-1 were applied as basal doses before sowing.
-The treatments were T_1 - 75 % recommended dose of fertilizers (RDF) (150:75:75 kg of NPK ha-1) through soil application; T2- 100 % recommended dose of fertilizers (RDF) (200:100:100 kg of NPK ha-1) through soil application; T3- 75 % recommended dose of fertilizers (RDF) (150:75:75 kg of NPK ha 1) through fertigation at 7 days interval; T_4 - 75 % recommended dose of fertilizers (RDF) (150:75:75 kg of NPK ha-1) through fertigation at 15 days interval; T5-100 % recommended dose of fertilizers (RDF) (200:100:100 kg of NPK ha-1) through fertigation at 7 days interval; T{6} - 100 % recommended dose of fertilizers (RDF) (200:100:100 kg of NPK ha-1) through fertigation at 15 days interval.
+Factor as three organic amendments viz., tank silt @ 100 t ha-1, composted coir pith @ 12.5 t ha^{-1,} and farm yard manure @ 20 t ha-1 were applied as basal doses before sowing.
+The treatments were T1- 75 % recommended dose of fertilizers (RDF)

+(150:75:75 kg of NPK ha-1) through soil application; T2- 100 % recommended dose of fertilizers (RDF) (200:100:100 kg of NPK ha-1) through soil application; T3- 75 % recommended dose of fertilizers (RDF) (150:75:75 kg of NPK ha-1) through Fertigation at 7 days interval; T4- 75 % recommended dose of fertilizers (RDF) (150:75:75 kg of NPK ha-1) through Fertigation at 15 days interval: T5- 100 % recommended dose of fertilizers (RDF) (200:100:100 kg of NPK ha-1) through 100 % Fertigation at 7 days interval; T6recommended dose of fertilizers (RDF) (200:100:100 kg of NPK ha-1) through Fertigation at 15 days interval.
+Studies on the role of organic amendments with Fertigation on growth and yield of watermelon, soil fertility status, and economics were the main objectives in the experiment.